How to Make a Discord Bot in 2023

 Direct link to the IDE Setup section of the JavaCord Guide.

-Javacord3 Ide Setup Guide
+JavaCord3 IDE Setup Guide

 Go through that guide to configure JavaCord in either IntelliJ or Eclipse, and you’ll be ready to start coding!